chriskyfung/chriskyfung.github.io/_posts/qwiklabs/2020-05-02-Baseline-Infrastructure-Challenge-Lab.md

 ## Summary

 All tasks can be done with the Cloud Console.
 There should be no difficulty for you to finish them.
-I think this lab is even simpler than [Google Cloud Essentials: Challenge Lab](/blog/qwiklabs/Google-Cloud-Essential-Challenge-Lab).<br>
+I think this lab is even simpler than [Getting Started: Create and Manage Cloud Resources: Challenge Lab](/blog/qwiklabs/Getting-Started-Create-and-Manage_Cloud_Resources-Challenge-Lab).<br>
 **9 credits!** Is this cheating money?

 * * *